Amide: Hydrogen bonding and solubility

-Because of the greater electronegativity of oxygen, the carbonyl (C=O) is a stronger dipole than the N–C dipole.
+Because of the greater electronegativity of oxygen than nitrogen, the carbonyl (C=O) is a stronger dipole than the N–C dipole.
 The presence of a C=O dipole and, to a lesser extent a N–C dipole, allows amides to act as H-bond acceptors.
 In primary and secondary amides, the presence of N–H dipoles allows amides to function as H-bond donors as well.
 Thus amides can participate in hydrogen bonding with water and other protic solvents; the oxygen atom can accept hydrogen bonds from water and the N–H hydrogen atoms can donate H-bonds.
 As a result of interactions such as these, the water solubility of amides is greater than that of corresponding hydrocarbons.
-These hydrogen bonds are also have an important role in the secondary structure of proteins.
+These hydrogen bonds also have an important role in the secondary structure of proteins.

 The solubilities of amides and esters are roughly comparable.
 Typically amides are less soluble than comparable amines and carboxylic acids since these compounds can both donate and accept hydrogen bonds.
 Tertiary amides, with the important exception of N,N-dimethylformamide, exhibit low solubility in water.